 Newborn Critical Care Center

-The Newborn Critical Care Center has a capacity of 58 beds of which up to 48 are designed for ventilated or critically ill infants.
+The Newborn Critical Care Center has a capacity of 65 beds (soon to be 77 beds) of which up to 55 are designed for ventilated or critically ill infants.
 Approximately 75 infants are admitted to the NCCC per month.
 About 70 percent of these are born in UNC Hospitals.
 The remainder are referred from over 50 counties in North Carolina.

 Approximately 30 percent of admitted infants weigh less than 1500 grams and about 15 percent weigh less than 1000 grams.
 About 10 percent are 25 weeks gestational age or less.
 Our clinicians encounter a broad spectrum of other neonatal problems, including 40 infants per year with congenital heart disease and approximately 50 infants per year requiring major surgical procedures.
 Preoperative care of cardiac surgery patients and pre- and post-operative care of other surgical patients is the primary responsibility of the neonatal staff with appropriate consultation by the surgical staff.

 Approximately 3300 babies are delivered each year at the North Carolina Women’s Hospital on the UNC medical campus.
 These represent an extraordinarily high-risk population because a large proportion of mothers are referred with obstetrical complications.
 Historically, about one-fifth of these infants have low birth weight, and one-fifth are admitted to the Newborn Critical Care Center.
 The Maternal-Fetal Medicine Division is well known for diagnostic fetal ultrasound and invasive fetal interventional therapy.
 Delivery room facilities are located adjacent to the Newborn Critical Care Center.